wavemaker/docs/docs/guide/migrated-docs/connect-azure-sql-server.md

 ---
-title: "Connect To Azure SQL Server"
+title: Connect To Azure SQL Server
-id: "connect-azure-sql-server"
+id: connect-azure-sql-server
+last_update: { author: "WaveMaker" }
 ---
 ## Prerequisites

 - To import/connect to SQL Server running in Azure Cloud, you need to have the database driver jar named sqljdbc4.jar available with you.
 [Steps in download](#)